hoanghailongvn/learn-to-hack-Ev3ry7H1ng/cryptopals/set1/challenge3/README.md

 Because the keyspace is small, we can use brute force to try each key and observe the result.

-But, when the keyspace is larger, we can't manually check the results one by one. Ưe need a way to automatically score each result.
+But, when the keyspace is larger, we can't manually check the results one by one.
+We need a way to automatically score each result.

 Based on the different of possibility of each character is being used, we can use this posibility to score the results.